-Boeing Australia has expanded its flight-test program of the Boeing Airpower Teaming System, with two of its Loyal Wingman prototype combat drone successfully completing separate flight missions at the Woomera Range Complex.
+Boeing Australia has expanded its flight-test program of the Boeing Airpower Teaming System, with two of its Loyal Wingman prototype combat drones successfully completing separate flight missions at the Woomera Range Complex.

 For the first time, the landing gear on the Loyal Wingman aircraft was raised and engaged.
 A second aircraft also successfully completed its first flight mission.

 Loyal Wingman aircraft, developed jointly with the Royal Australian Air Force (RAAF), took to the skies for the first time on February 27, 2021.
 It is the first combat aircraft designed and manufactured in Australia in over half a century.
 The tests made it possible to evaluate the main parameters of the controllability of the aircraft, its navigation system, communication with the ground, and a number of other indicators.

 During the flight-test missions, the teams collected aircraft performance data that will be used to inform and refine the digital twin of the Boeing Airpower Teaming System, with the view to accelerate the aircraft’s development and production where possible.
 The digital twin models the system’s entire lifecycle, from design and development to production and sustainment, and contributes to speed and first-time quality.